rpuri19/AWS_grocery/README.md

 ## 🚀 Overview

-GroceryMate is an application developed as part of the Masterschools program by **Alejandro Roman Ibanez**.
-It is a modern, full-featured e-commerce platform designed for seamless online grocery shopping.
-It provides an intuitive user interface and a secure backend, allowing users to browse products, manage their shopping basket, and complete purchases efficiently.
+This project is part of the Cloud Track in our Masterschool Software Engineering bootcamp.
+Originally developed by our Track Mentor, Alejandro Román, my task was to design and deploy its AWS infrastructure step by step.

 GroceryMate is a modern, full-featured e-commerce platform designed for seamless online grocery shopping.
 It provides an intuitive user interface and a secure backend, allowing users to browse products, manage their shopping basket, and complete purchases efficiently.

 ## 🛒 Features

-- **🛡️ User Authentication**: Secure registration, login, and session management.
+- **️User Authentication**: Secure registration, login, and session management.
-- **🔒 Protected Routes**: Access control for authenticated users.
+- **Protected Routes**: Access control for authenticated users.
-- **🔎 Product Search & Filtering**: Browse products, apply filters, and sort by category or price.
+- **Product Search & Filtering**: Browse products, apply filters, and sort by category or price.
-- **⭐ Favorites Management**: Save preferred products.
+- **Favorites Management**: Save preferred products.
-- **🛍️ Shopping Basket**: Add, view, modify, and remove items.
+- **Shopping Basket**: Add, view, modify, and remove items.
-- **💳 Checkout Process**:
-  - Secure billing and shipping information handling.
+- **Checkout Process**: Secure billing and shipping information handling, Multiple payment options, Automatic total price calculation.
-  - Multiple payment options.
-  - Automatic total price calculation.

 ## 📸 Screenshots & Demo